utshomax/postman-docs/src/pages/docs/running-collections/intro-to-collection-runs.md

 You can configure the Collection Runner to meet your development needs.
 You can run collections using a specific environment, and can pass data files into a run.
 Collection runs enable you to automate your API testing, and you can schedule runs to run in the Postman cloud with the [Collection Runner](/docs/running-collections/scheduling-collection-runs/) or with [monitors](/docs/running-collections/scheduling-collection-runs-monitors/).
 You can also integrate collection runs with your CI/CD pipeline using [the Postman CLI](/docs/postman-cli/postman-cli-overview/), a Postman tool that enables you to run and test collections directly from the command line.

-> Your [Postman plan](https://www.postman.com/pricing/) provides you with a limited number of local collection runs you can use each month.
-To check your collection run usage, select **Team > Resource Usage** to open the [Resource Usage dashboard](https://go.postman.co/usage).
-Learn more about [resource usage](/docs/administration/resource-usage/) in Postman.

 ![Collection Runner results page overview](https://assets.postman.com/postman-docs/v10/collection-runner-overview-1-v10.jpg)

 ## Contents